flokk.

 Catedral de Sevilla and La Giralda Tower

 Climb the famous Giralda bell tower via its ramped interior, which was built so horses could ascend, making it manageable for all ages including young children.
-The views over Seville's rooftops from
+The views over Seville's rooftops from the top are worth every step.

 culture